-My affair with Slovenia has started when my colleague gave me a bottle of Slovenian wine in turn of taking care of his plant.
+My affair with Slovenia has started when my colleague gave me a bottle of Slovenian wine in turn for taking care of his plant.
 Until then, the little country had not attracted my attention at all.
 Perhaps just because it is in the shadows of its neighbors: Italy, Austria, Hungary, and Croatia.

 You may have certainly passed through the country while traveling between its neighbors, and probably it never occurred to you to spend your valuable time here?
 If so, you missed quite a lot!
-Besides the delicious wines, there are so much to do and see in this lovely country… Do you like city life?
+Besides the delicious wines, there is so much to do and see in this lovely country… Do you like city life?
 Nature?
 Beaches?
 History?
 Slovenia has something to offer for everyone.

 Although it was a cold October day, the scenery was so beautiful, the water was so clear and inviting that I had to fight against the will to jump into the water.

 The 1.6 km long hiking trail here is easy and suitable for every age and fitness level.
-At the beginning and end of the trail you will find a small kiosk, where you can buy some snacks and coffee.
-Also just before the entrance there is a restaurant, which serves fish caught right there from the river.
+At the beginning and end of the trail, you will find a small kiosk, where you can buy some snacks and coffee.
+Also just before the entrance, there is a restaurant, which serves fish caught right there from the river.
 However, it was not appealing to us at all, due to being packed with package tourists.

 Lake Bled is located in the town of Bled, only 4 km away from Vintgar.
 Bled itself is a typical tourist town with dozens of hotels and restaurants side by side.
 Given the diversity of the restaurants, it was time for us to have late lunch here, before checking the famous lake.

-Anyway, a short drive later we were finally at the Azra’s place, and of course we stuck to our plan with pub crawling.
+Anyway, a short drive later we were finally at the Azra’s place, and of course, we stuck to our plan with pub crawling.

-Like in the most European towns, Ljubljana is divided through a river that is adorned with nice pubs and cafés alongside.
+Like in most European towns, Ljubljana is divided through a river that is adorned with nice pubs and cafés alongside.
 I am not going to recommend any specific pubs or restaurants; just stroll around and pick the one, which appeals to you.